Respond to domestic violence restraining order

 How to respond to a request for restraining order

-• Fill out the Response form (DV-120)
+• Fill out the Response (form DV-120)

 • File (turn in) your forms to the court

-Filing your forms at a courthouse: Make two additional copies of your forms.
-Take your original and two copies to the courthouse listed on the papers you were served.
-At the courthouse, you’ll give all copies to the court clerk.
-The clerk will keep the original, stamp your copies, and return the copies to you.
+• The clerk will keep the original, stamp your copies, and return the copies to you.
 One copy is for your records.
 The other copy is for the other side.

-Filing your forms online: You can file your papers online (called e-filing).
+• Online: You can file your papers online (called e-filing).
 Go to your court website to find out how to e-file.

 What's next?